 The death count has risen to 20 people in this year so far—with the youngest fatality at 25-years-old.

-Dengue cases in Singapore as of 7 September 2020 has reached 28,300, the highest recorded in a single year since the previous dengue outbreak in 2013, the National Environment Agency said in a statement.
+Dengue cases in Singapore as of 30 September 2020 have reached over 30,000, the highest recorded in a single year since the previous dengue outbreak in 2013, the National Environment Agency (NEA) said in a statement.

-This year’s dengue cases have already surpassed the 22,170 cases recorded in 2013, considering that there are still five more months till the end year.
+This year’s dengue cases have already surpassed the 22,170 cases recorded in 2013, considering that there are still five more months until the end year.

 Before this year, the highest number of dengue cases recorded in a week was 891 in 2014.